Suzanne Little is an Associate Professor of Theatre Studies at the University of Otago.

-Her research areas include Practice and Performance as Research, Reflective Practice, Witnessing and Spectatorship, Trauma and Violence in Performance, Mobilities and Performance and the Ethics of Refugee Representation in Performance.
-Suzanne’s work has been published in international journals such as Performance Research and International Theatre Review as well as in a number of books and she has a forthcoming co-edited bookPerformance, Resistance and Refugees.
-Suzanne presents papers at national and international conferences and served as the Vice President of The Australasian Drama, Theatre and Performance Studies Association (ADSA) – the peak representative body for the region.
-She is founder and co-director of the interdisciplinary ‘Performance of the Real’ University of Otago Research Theme https://www.otago.ac.nz/performance-of-the-real/index.html.
+Her research areas include Practice and Performance as Research, reflective practice, witnessing and spectatorship, trauma and violence in Performance, mobilities and performance, refugee representation in Performance and care ethics and politics.
+Suzanne’s work has been published in international journals such as Performance Research and International Theatre Review as well as in books.
+Her most recent publication is the book Performance, Resistance and Refugees (Routledge, 2023) co-edited with Caroline Wake and Samid Suliman.
+Suzanne presents papers at conferences and served as the Vice President of The Australasian Drama, Theatre and Performance Studies Association (ADSA) – the peak representative body for the region.
+She is the director of the interdisciplinary ‘Performance of the Real’ University of Otago Research Theme https://www.otago.ac.nz/performance-of-the-real/index.html.

 Suzanne trained as a visual artist, filmmaker and theatre practitioner and has worked as an actor, director, producer, production designer, illustrator, voice and acting coach and marketing manager.
-Some of her production credits include William Shakespeare’s As You Like It, , Twelfth Night and multiple compilation shows; Caryl Churchill’s Vinegar Tom; the group devised clown show Who Nose Romeo and Juliet and Arthur Schnitzler’s Anatol and La Ronde.
+Suzanne is the co-founder of Vena Cava Theatre Company and The Queensland Shakespeare Ensemble.